Hinako and the Wolf: A Tale of Surprising Discovery and a Young Researcher’s Passion

 She was struck by the beast’s uncanny resemblance to a Japanese wolf, a species that fascinated her.
 Humming with excitement, she e-mailed the museum for information on the intriguing specimen, but other than a label identifying it as yamainu (literally “mountain dog”) and the catalog number M831, nothing was known.
 It was enough to fuel her curiosity.
 She had a hunch that the stuffed creature was in fact a Japanese wolf as the term yamainu was widely used in the past to describe both wild-roaming domestic dogs as well as their more cunning and fierce cousins.

-She began pouring over old books and records, excitedly noting down each piece of evidence she came across.
+She began poring over old books and records, excitedly noting down each piece of evidence she came across.
 She even received special permission to examine the stuffed creature, comparing its taxonomy against other known specimens.
 As she progressed in her research, she garnered support from two experts: Kawada Shin’ichirō from the museum’s zoology department and Kobayashi Sayaka, a researcher at the Yamashina Institute for Ornithology and an authority on early Japanese specimen registries.

 With advice and encouragement from the two, Komori spent her fifth-grade summer compiling her findings in a hand-written report arguing that the unidentified specimen was a Japanese wolf.
 She submitted her work to a research contest for elementary school students, earning her a prestigious prize from the education ministry.